Early Elementary Program

 READING & WRITING

-How does Brightworks approach literacy for 5-7 year olds?
+How does Brightworks approach literacy for early elementary students?

 Literacy is all around us!
-Brightworks students learn about letters, sounds, and words during play and exploration throughout the day.
+Brightworks students learn about letters, sounds, and words throughout each day — in projects, story time, exploration and play.

 A group of young children and two adults sitting on a colorful circular rug in a classroom, with one adult reading a picture book aloud to the children.
 The classroom has windows, books, and educational decorations on the walls.